-Finally, Mr and Mrs Bond received a phone call from school to say that Emma had fainted and was in hospital.
+Finally, Mr and Mrs James received a phone call from school to say that Emma had fainted and was in hospital.

 She was discharged a short while later but with the recommendation that they saw an eating disorders specialist.
 Emma’s parents took her to the GP who referred her to Priory’s eating disorder service.
 She was immediately admitted to a Priory hospital as an inpatient because her weight was dangerously low.
 Emma also had a very low heart rate (bradycardia) and a low temperature (hypothermia).